Fransvis/CoffeeStockApp/README.md

 4. Lastly, I have tried to implement a new icon for the app, but this again proved difficult as most packages are deprecated.
 I installed the capacitor resources package with no luck as it did not create a resources file.
 As a result I was unable to update the app icon.

-Please not that all of these issues were tried and debugged with the best of my abilities.
+Please note that all of these issues were tried and debugged with the best of my abilities.
 According to my IDE tracker I have around 35 hours on this project - excluding research time (I am not sure if this reflects badly, but I intend for it to show that I did put a lot of effort into this).
 I am happy to try and resolve these issues over the weekend, but I wanted to submit this project as I know I have run out of time for submission.

 Thank you for your consideration in hiring me.